ministryofjustice/check-my-diary/README.md

-# GOVUK startkit
+# Check my diary

-A simple starter kit to start writing node app with the gov uk front end toolkit.
+A progressive web application for viewing shift pattern and detail.

 ## Getting started
-Install dependencies using `yarn install` ensure you are using >= `Node v8.4.0`
+Install dependencies using `yarn` ensure you are using >= `Node v8.11.3`

 Ensure you have a `.env` file containing all default env variables